User Community Service Desk Downloads

 • encoding (optional) - Request encoding.

-• deprecated (use urlResourceName instead):
+• obsolete (use urlResourceName instead):

-• username (optional) - Username in case authorization is required, only HTTP Basic authorization is supported.
+• username (optional) - Username in case authorization is required.
+Only HTTP Basic authorization is supported.

-• password (optional) - Password, encrypted passwords are supported.
+• password (optional) - Password.
+Encrypted passwords are supported.

 Was this page useful?